nefarius/ViGEm.github.io/docs/projects/BthPS3/Installation-Guide-Shibari-Edition.md

 `FireShock` and Sonys official `sixaxis` driver they ship with PSNow unfortunately can't coexist on the same system, if you want "traditional" USB support back you need to uninstall `FireShock`:

 [![7f5092c2-15e8-4dd8-bdb1-5a300607db15-image.png](/assets/uploads/files/7f5092c2-15e8-4dd8-bdb1-5a300607db15-image.png)](/assets/uploads/files/7f5092c2-15e8-4dd8-bdb1-5a300607db15-image.png){: .glightbox }

+[Use DsHidMini instead](https://vigem.org/projects/DsHidMini/) to get that feature back!

 ### Ever since I've installed this, my DS4 isn't connecting anymore at all!